ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/pioneering/workbook/index.md

 {{#wb-req item="10" requirement="With the approval of your counselor and using appropriate lashings and pioneering techniques, build and use one full-size pioneering project from either group A or group B. Your project must comply with the requirements of the Guide to Safe Scouting.
 (Requirement 10 may be done at summer camp, at district or council events, or on a troop camp outing.)"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+**Group A:** Tower **OR** bridge

+Anchor your project as appropriate and necessary.
+Explain how your anchoring system works.
+Group A projects may be worked on in a group and with others.

+**Group B:** Camp chair **OR** camp table

+Group B projects must be worked on individually.